lascar/alphawholesale/README.md

 For wholesale online.

-A Broker is as a man on the middle; everything occurs with his approval.
+A Broker is as the man in the middle; everything occurs with his approval.

-A Supplier can place an offer or a response on a request (todo).
+A Supplier can place an offer or a response on a request.

-A Customer can command on an offer, or make a request (todo).
+A Customer can command on an offer, or make a request.

-A Complete Product can have a size, an aspect, a packaging, a size or a calibre.
+A Complete Product can vary depending on variety, aspect, packaging, size or caliber.

 An Offer and an Order have a complete product.

-An Offer has a price for supplier and a price for customer; in the middle... the broker (idem for location).
+An Offer has a price for the supplier and a price for the customer;
+in the middle... the broker (idem for location).

+The broker has to approve to everything: supplier, customer, offer, order, request or response In every approval a mail is sent to the address of the concerned supplier or customer.

+In every approved or updated once approved movement (offer, order...) the interrested suppliers or customers are mailed to warn them that a change has occurred.

 * Ruby version
 ruby 2.6.3